yogeshkumar05/payNotes/README.md

 - clone the repository
 - navigate to the project location
 - Start the Server
+  - install & start mongodb
   - navigate to /server directory
   - execute 'npm install'
   - execute 'npm start'
+  - server will start at http://localhost:3000/
 - Start the Client
   - navigate to project home folder
   - execute 'npm install'